docarray/docarray/docs/user_guide/representing/array.md

 ## AnyDocArray

-`AnyDocArray` is an abstract class that represent a collection of `BaseDoc` which is not meant to be used directly, but to be subclassed.
+`AnyDocArray` is an abstract class that represent an array of `BaseDoc` which is not meant to be used directly, but to be subclassed.

 We provide two concrete implementation of `AnyDocArray` :